MCavalcante16/Backend-Node-Test/README.md

 ## Project Overview

 Welcome to the interview project!
-This project is designed to assess your skills in building a backend API using Node and GraphQL.
+This project is designed to assess your skills in building a backend API using Node.

 ### Goals

-- Understand your proficiency with Node and GraphQL.
+- Understand your proficiency with Node.
 - Assess your ability to design and implement a scalable API.
 - Evaluate your coding practices and problem-solving approach.